rust-embedded/book/src/interoperability/rust-with-c.md

 ## Building a `C` API

-Because C++ has no stable ABI for the Rust compiler to target, we use `C` for any interop between different languages.
+Because C++ has no stable ABI for the Rust compiler to target, we use `C` for any interoperability between different languages.
 This is no exception when using Rust inside of C and C++ code.

 ### `#[no_mangle]`